bhunn1/HNRS3035-hw1/README.md

+# Homework 1
-Homework that implements and trains an NGram model and BPE Tokenizer
+Implements and trains an Ngram model and BPE Tokenizer on the Moby Dick text